thegetty/bronze-guidelines/content/vocabulary/cast-v.md

 layout: vocabulary
 toc: false
 menu: false
-definition: In the sculptural context, the verb refers to pouring a slurry or liquefied material (e.g., plaster, wax, metal) into a hollow matrix or mold that will determine the shape of the material in order to produce a cast (n.).
+definition: 'In the sculptural context, the verb refers to pouring a slurry or liquefied material (e.g., plaster, wax, metal) into a hollow matrix or mold that will determine the shape of the material in order to produce a cast (n.).'
 ---

 {{< q-figure-group grid="3" id="549">}}